driessene/acoustic_camera/readme.md

 - path - str: The path of where to save the file.
 Must be a folder with no / or \ at the end of the string.

 # direction of arrival
 Holds elements, wave vectors, steering vectors, and steering matrices.
-Use to calculate steering vectors for simulators and steering matrixes for DoA algorithms.
+Use to calculate steering vectors for simulators and steering matrices for DoA algorithms.
 All classes here are dataclass.
 They have no methods, only hold and calculate data

 ## spherical_to_cartesian - function
 Takes np.array([radius, inclination, azimuth]) and returns np.array([x, y, z]).